subquery/subql-example-arbitrum-winr-rewards/README.md

-# SubQuery - Starter Package
+# SubQuery - Abitrum WINR Example

 The Starter Package is an example that you can use as a starting point for developing your SubQuery project.